jfhovinne/scrissh/README.md

 Note: due to PHP SSH2 native implementation limitations, the private key must be decrypted, using the following command (replace foo by your username):

-`openssl rsa -in /home/foo/.ssh/id_rsa -out /home/foo/.ssh/id_rsa.prv`
+`openssl rsa -in /home/foo/.ssh/id_rsa -out /home/foo/.ssh/id_rsa.prv && chmod 400 /home/foo/.ssh/id_rsa.prv`

-It could be a good idea then to execute the following:

-`chmod 400 /home/foo/.ssh/id_rsa.prv`

 As this could be a severe security issue, there's a fallback to phpseclib in case PHP libssh2 bindings aren't available.